Coda Biotherapeutics is developing a cure for pain – TechCrunch

 If the researchers, executives and investors behind Coda Biotherapeutics have their way, one day soon there really could be a cure for pain.

-Co-founded by researchers Joseph Glorioso, from the University of Pittsburgh’s microbiology and molecular genetics department; and Dr. Nicholas Boulis, the founder of Emory’s Gene and Cell Therapy for Neurorestoration Laboratory; Coda uses gene therapies to treat neurological diseases starting with severe pain and epilepsy.
+Co-founded by researchers Joseph Glorioso, from the University of Pittsburgh’s microbiology and molecular genetics department, and Dr. Nicholas Boulis, the founder of Emory’s Gene and Cell Therapy for Neurorestoration Laboratory, Coda uses gene therapies to treat neurological diseases starting with severe pain and epilepsy.

 America is a country in pain.
-There are over 19 million Americans who live with chronic neuropathic pain, according to Coda’s own statistics.
-And over the past twenty years the doctors treating those Americans and the drug companies developing therapies for them have managed to turn their treatment into a new epidemic — opioid addiction.
+There are more than 19 million Americans who live with chronic neuropathic pain, according to Coda’s own statistics.
+And over the past 20 years the doctors treating those Americans and the drug companies developing therapies for them have managed to turn their treatment into a new epidemic — opioid addiction.

 In 2017, 47,600 Americans died from opioid-involved overdoses, according to the Centers for Disease Control.
 Of those deaths, about 60% involved synthetic opioids.